micdoh/XLRON/docs/understanding_xlron.md

   --[no]SAVE_MODEL: Save model (will be saved to --MODEL_PATH locally and uploaded to wandb if --WANDB is True)
     (default: 'false')
 ```

+### Learning rate schedules
+XLRON supports diverse learning rate schedules for the agent.
+See the flags for learning rate schedules in the [commandline options](flags_reference.md) section.

 ### GNNs with Jraph